RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp_Gentle_Testing_Guide.md

 **What to do:**

-- Click "Compose Video" button
+- Once all clips are completed, click "Compose Video" button
 - Wait (this takes a few minutes)

 **What should happen:**

-- You see a loading indicator
+- You see a loading indicator showing composition progress (e.g., "70%")
 - After a few minutes, final video is ready
-- You can watch the final video
+- The video player appears with the composed video
+- Time display shows current playback time advancing (e.g., "0:05 / 0:30")
+- Duration shows the selected 30-second duration, not the full file duration

 **What to check in the final video:**

 - Character looks consistent across all clips (same character throughout)
 - Visual effects flash on the beat (flashes, color bursts, etc.)
 - Video cuts happen on the beat (rhythmically correct)
+- **CRITICAL:** Most clips should show a dancing figure/character
+- **CRITICAL:** When a character appears, it should match the reference image you provided

+**Known Issue:** Currently, most clips do not show a dancing figure, and when one does appear, it's not based on the reference image.
+This is being investigated.

 **If it doesn't work:** Wait longer.
 Check backend terminal for errors.